-Cha-ology fills my Japan shaped hole, offering a traditional Japanese tea ceremony in the heart of Manchester city, its offering something that can’t be found anywhere else in the northern city.
-To keep the teahouse as Zen like as possible, there is a strict reservations only policy maintaining that Japanese tranquility, which I think we all need in our busy lives.
+Cha-ology fills my Japan shaped hole, offering a traditional Japanese tea ceremony in the heart of Manchester city, its offering something that can't be found anywhere else in the northern city.
+To keep the teahouse as Zen like as possible, there is a strict reservation only policy maintaining that Japanese tranquillity, which I think we all need in our busy lives.

 Along Lever Street, you will find the Foundation Coffee House, a large space with a great atmosphere and the perfect place to take your laptop or a book and enjoy a hot cup of Matcha tea.

 Need your Mac'N'Cheese fix?
 Head to Northern Soul set inside a kind of shack like building near the Arndale Centre, its a great place to watch the world go by whilst listening to some Soul classics.

 The newly opened Mackie Mayor is a great place to go if you can't really decide what you fancy eating, or with a group who all want different food.
 It has a bit of everything, my personal favourite being the Bao buns.
 Mackie Mayor will tantalise your taste buds and give you plenty to look at, from the beautifully restored building with its fabulous atrium to the old gymnasium flooring.
 Originally built in the 1850s as a meat market, it had been dilapidated for many years until recently renovated and has stacks of personality.

 Bit of a sweet tooth?
 Siop Shop offer an array of delicious doughnuts to accompany your coffee break and has regular exhibitons of art work on their walls.